tksh164/desktop-background-from-spotlight/README.md

 ## 🗨 About

-Setting the desktop background image from Windows spotlight image.
+Setting the desktop background image from Windows spotlight lock screen image.

 ## Prerequisites